Semi-Structured Distributional Regression -- Extending Structured Additive Models by Arbitrary Deep Neural Networks and Data Modalities: Semi-Structured Distributional Regression

-If not constrained, $d$ is able to capture linear effects of any of its features $\bm{U}$, including those also present in $\bm{X}$, thus making the attribution of shared effects to either one of the model parts in $\bm{\eta}_k$ not identifiable.
-The following Lemma shows how the orthogonalization induces a meaningful decomposition of learned effects in $\bm{\eta}_k$.
+If not constrained, $d_k$ is able to capture linear effects of any of its features $\bm{U}$, including those also present in $\bm{X}$, thus making the attribution of shared effects to either one of the model parts in $\bm{\eta}_k$ not identifiable.
+The following Lemma shows how the orthogonalization induces a meaningful decomposition of learned effects in $\bm{\eta}_k$ and guarantees identifiability in the sense of Definition~\ref{def:ident}.